yhagio/tutorialedge.net/content/golang/go-graphql-beginners-tutorial.md

 Ok, so before we dive in, we should really cover the basics of GraphQL.
 How does using it benefit us as developers?

 Well, consider working with systems that handles hundreds of thousands, if not millions of requests per day.
-Traditionally, you would hit an API that fronts your database and you would be returned a massive JSON response that contains a lot of redundant information that we might not necessarily need.
+Traditionally, we would hit an API that fronts our database and we would be returned a massive JSON response that contains a lot of redundant information that we might not necessarily need.

-If you are working with applications at a massive scale, sending redundant data can be costly and choke your network bandwidth.
+If we are working with applications at a massive scale, sending redundant data can be costly and choke our network bandwidth.

-GraphQL essentially allows you to cut down the noise and describe the data that you wish to retrieve from your APIs so that you are retrieving *only* what you require for your current task/view/whatever.
+GraphQL essentially allows us to cut down the noise and describe the data that we wish to retrieve from our APIs so that we are retrieving *only* what we require for our current task/view/whatever.

 This is just one example of the many benefits the technology provides us.
 Hopefully, in the coming tutorial series, we'll see a few more of these benefits up front.

-# Query Language for your API, NOT your Database
+# Query Language for our API, NOT our Database

-One important thing to note is that GraphQL is not a query language like your traditional SQL.
-It is an abstraction that lies in-front of your APIs and is **not** tied to any specific database or storage engine.
+One important thing to note is that GraphQL is not a query language like our traditional SQL.
+It is an abstraction that lies in-front of our APIs and is **not** tied to any specific database or storage engine.

 This is actually really cool.
 We can stand up a GraphQL server that interacts with existing services and then build around this new GraphQL server instead of having to worry about modifying existing REST APIs.